KartikT900/pr-label-enforcer/Readme.md

 # PR Label Checker

-This action checks for a PR to have labels specified in `hasOneOf` and blocks merging of the PR, if respective label(s) are not available.
+This action checks for a PR to have labels specified in `hasLabel` and blocks merging of the PR, if respective label(s) are not applied.

 ## Inputs

-### `hasOneOf`
+### `hasLabel`

 **Required** The labels that will be checked against each PR